MicrosoftDocs/customer-insights/ci-docs/journeys/setup.md

     > ![Installation management area screenshot.](media/new-installation.png "Installation management area screenshot")

 1. After you've installed the Customer Insights - Journeys and Customer Insights - Data apps on the same environment, you need to finish connecting them.
 To connect the apps, go to **Customer Insights - Journeys** then go to **Settings** > **Data Management** > **Customer Insights** and select the **Connect** button.
 This completes the data sync for segmentation between the two applications.
+1. In Customer Insights - Data there are a few more steps to connect the Dataverse environment and start generating profiles based on the contact and lead entities in Dataverse, in addition to adding more data sources.
+  1. On the installation management page, choose the i icon to find a link to and open the Customer Insights - Data environment, select **Add Data Source** and choose **Dataverse**.
+Populate the URL with the environment URL from the Customer Insights - Journeys Dataverse environment.
+Select the contact and lead tables only and **Save**.
+  1. In **Unify**, choose the contact and lead tables you ingested to add them to the profile and proceed with unification settings.

 #### Troubleshooting a failed installation